tannerdolby/eleventy-plugin-sharp-respimg/README.md

 # eleventy-plugin-sharp-respimg
-An Eleventy [paired shortcode](https://www.11ty.dev/docs/shortcodes/#paired-shortcodes) which uses build-time image transformations to resize large images into `.jpeg` and `.webp` formats and generates `<picture>` tags for responsive images.
+An Eleventy [paired shortcode](https://www.11ty.dev/docs/shortcodes/#paired-shortcodes) that performs build-time image transformations to resize large images into `.jpeg` and `.webp` formats and generates `<picture>` tags for responsive images.

 ## What does it do?
 It turns paired shortcodes like this: